koenvervloesem/humble-explorer/CONTRIBUTING.rst

 HumBLE Explorer is using Textual_ for its text user interface and Bleak_ for Bluetooth Low Energy support.
 It's recommended to make yourself comfortable with both libraries if you want to contribute to this project.
+Both projects have excellent documentation and example code.

+If you want to learn more about Bluetooth Low Energy development, read the book `Develop your own Bluetooth Low Energy Applications for Raspberry Pi, ESP32 and nRF52 with Python, Arduino and Zephyr <https://koen.vervloesem.eu/books/develop-your-own-bluetooth-low-energy-applications/>`_ and the accompanying GitHub repository `koenvervloesem/bluetooth-low-energy-applications <https://github.com/koenvervloesem/bluetooth-low-energy-applications>`_.
+The Python examples in the book are using Bleak, and it also gives a lot of practical explanations about how BLE works.

 Submit an issue
 ---------------